ScratchCat458/august-build/docs/guide/commands.md

 ---
 Runs multiple commands at the same time.
+Works best for long running operations like executing CLI tools.

 August runs the commands in a unit sequentially and a unit's dependencies in parallel.
 The concurrency block is useful for running multiple independent commands inline rather than creating new units.